noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 Then we write them into a .txt file in the format we should be used to seeing for *Q~between.~*
 :::

 Ok, so now we've gotten our moderator analyses run and all of our information extracted.
-We can simply replicate this code, changing our moderator names and variable names where required.
+We can simply replicate this code, changing our categorical moderator names and variable names where required.
 You should also change the name of the file being written.
 I like to make it the same as the moderator name to minimize confusion later.
 I recommend having a copy of the code for each variable, and using find and replace to replace the moderator names.
 It's quite efficient!

 ## Plots

 We should always include a forest plot with our results.
 Unfortunately, this is a bit more complex with a three-level meta-analysis because we have both study-level effects and (often) multiple comparisons from within each study.
 However, there are some really fun visualizations we can create if we borrow some code from others.
 Let's see what's possible.

 ::: rmdnote
-**Important Note:** We're going to use a different file for creating our forest and caterpillar plots.
-This same file and data preparation is needed to create the funnel plots to evaluate publication bias.
+**Important Note:** We're going to use a different file for creating our forest plot, caterpillar plots, and funnel plots.
 For that reason, I tend to create my forest plots, caterpillar plots, and funnel plots all at the same time.
 In addition, because it uses a different data file, I generally create a second R code file as well specifically for making plots.
 That's why this all grouped at the end of this chapter.
-The code in this plots section is adapted from Fernández-Castilla et al. (2020)[@fernández-castilla2020].
+The code in this plots section is slightly adapted from Fernández-Castilla et al. (2020)[@fernández-castilla2020].
 I have slightly adapted the code to fit our data.
 :::

 #### Preparatory Work